 Date

-This request for a personal business day has been submitted to me on the date indicated above, to be forwarded to the Superintendent for action.
+This request for a personal business da indicated above, to be forwarded to the y has been submit Superintendent for ted to me on the date action.

 Principal

 Date

 The above request is hereby APPROVED DISAPPROVED

 Failed to fulfill time requirer nents

 Before a holiday

-Day is utilized by three othe er faculty members
+Day is utilized by three other er faculty members

-Superintendent

-1st Copy - Superintendent

-2nd Copy - Principal 3rd Copy - Teacher
+Superintendent 1st Copy - Superintendent 2nd Copy - Principal 3rd Copy - Teacher

-APPENDIX H
+APPENDIX G

-Act No. 53 Public Acts of 2012 Approved by the Governor March 15, 2012 Filed with the Secretary of State March 16, 2012 EFFECTIVE DATE: March 16, 2012
+Act No. 53

+Public Acts of 2012

+Approved by the Governor

+March 15, 2012

+Filed with the Secretary of State

+March 16, 2012

+EFFECTIVE DATE: March 16, 2012